curl/everything-curl/libcurl/proxies.md

 it using a secure HTTPS connection.
-Since the proxy connection is separate from the connection to the remote site even in this situation, as HTTPS to the remote site will be tunnelled through the HTTPS connection to the proxy, libcurl provies a whole set of TLS options for the proxy connection that are separate from the connection to the remote host.
+Since the proxy connection is separate from the connection to the remote site even in this situation, as HTTPS to the remote site will be tunnelled through the HTTPS connection to the proxy, libcurl provides a whole set of TLS options for the proxy connection that are separate from the connection to the remote host.

 For example, `CURLOPT_PROXY_CAINFO` is the same functionality for the HTTPS